-Stir-fry is easy to make once you learn the basics.
-Start with this easy beef and vegetable stir-fry recipe and you’ll gain confidence quickly.
+Stir fry is easy to make once you learn the basics.
+Start with this delicious beef stir fry with vegetables and you’ll gain confidence quickly.

-Why you’ll love it: Stir-fry meals are fast, healthy, and so delicious!
+Why you’ll love it: Stir fry meals are fast, healthy, and so flavorful!
+Perfect for weeknight meals.

 Equipment you’ll need: sharp knife, cutting board, measuring utensil, large skillet or wok

-- Easy: If you know the basics, making stir-fry is a quick and easy meal.
+- Easy: Once you know the basics, making a stir fry is easy.

 - Healthy: Lean protein + tons of veggies + rice = balanced and healthy meal.
 Choose brown rice if you can resist the sweet fragrance of jasmine rice.
-I can’t.
+Stir fries can be served with noodles, too.
+For something different, try coconut rice.
+Classic white rice always works, too.

 - Versatile: You can use up any veggies in your fridge with any kind of meat you have on hand.

-- Beef — use a lean cut such as flank steak.
+- Beef: Use a lean cut such as flank steak.
 Cut against the grain.
+This recipe calls for beef but any protein can easily be substituted.

-Enhance the flavor of your stir-fry and/or sauce by adding grated ginger or minced garlic.
+Enhance the flavor of your stir fry and/or sauce by adding grated ginger or minced garlic.
+To make your stir fry spicy, add red pepper flakes to taste.

 Cornstarch is essential to thicken the sauce so that the sauce really coats everything.
 Arrowroot starch is a good gluten-free alternative.